littlebizzy/slickstack/readme.md

 ## Changelog

+* **NEW!** A new default robots.txt boilerplate is now installed on servers that don't already have a physical robots.txt (since we no longer use the virtual robots.txt file that our MU plugin generated).
+If you don't want to use our default one, simply install your own and SlickStack will respect that going forward.

+* **NEW!** A few more of our default MU plugins have been removed, including Disable Embeds, and Virtual Robots.txt, among others.

 * **NEW!** After playing around with various approaches, we are moving forward with permanently blocking public access to /wp-admin/install.php on the dev/staging domains and embracing the approach that the staging database should only be populated by syncing from production via `ss-sync-staging` and the development database minimum required options  (admin_email, blogname, etc) will be populated by `ss-install-wordpress-core` if not exists.
 The default username/password for dev sites will be populated based on the SFTP username/password for fresh installations.
 These approaches should vastly improve security, and avoid the need for additional credentials (variables) management by SlickStack.

 * **NEW!** New option in ss-config `NGINX_ACCESS_LOG` for temporarily enabling the access log (not a good idea for long-term stability).
 Log file names have changed now for Nginx being `nginx-error.log` and `nginx-access.log` respectively.